 The Confucius Institute helps develop Chinese language programs primarily by arranging for experienced language teachers from China to teach in local K-12 schools and at UB.
-In 2018-19, ten Confucius Institute language teachers are assigned to local schools, and two visiting professors have taught at UB in the Chinese Language Program and the Chinese Language Teacher Certification Program.
-Additionally, the Confucius Institute provides $10,000 annually to support Chinese language education at four designated Confucius Classrooms at City Honors School in Buffalo, East Aurora High School, the Lewiston-Porter Central School District, and Elmwood Franklin School.
+In 2019-2020, seven Confucius Institute language teachers are assigned to local schools, and two visiting professors are teaching at UB in the Chinese Language Program and the Chinese Language Teacher Certification Program.
+Additionally, the Confucius Institute provides $10,000 annually to support Chinese language education at three designated Confucius Classrooms at City Honors School in Buffalo, the Lewiston-Porter Central School District, and Elmwood Franklin School.

-Confucius Institute guest teachers are selected by the schools from a pool of candidates nominated by Hanban, which also funds the teachers’ salaries and living expenses in Buffalo.
+Confucius Institute guest teachers are selected by the schools from a pool of candidates nominated by Hanban, which funds the teachers’ salaries and living expenses in Buffalo.
 UB Confucius Institute staff interviews all of the teachers and recommends the best candidates to specific schools.
-Schools then have the opportunity to interview teachers to ensure that the recommended candidates will be a good match for their school and its Chinese language program.
+School administrators then review the teachers’ credentials and conduct interviews to ensure that the recommended candidates will be a good match for their school and its Chinese language program.
 Confucius Institute instructors at UB—most of whom come from Capital Normal University—are interviewed by their host departments according to standard departmental procedures for visiting faculty.
 The Chinese teachers and professors come to the United States for two or three years on J-1 visas issued by the U.S. Department of State.

 Beyond the language classroom, the Confucius Institute co-sponsors conferences, symposia, workshops and lectures at UB in a wide variety of disciplines, including history, philosophy, geography, economics, education, architecture, urban planning, medicine and public health.
 The Confucius Institute organizes cultural performances for International Education Week, Chinese New Year, and other Chinese holidays that entertain and educate thousands of people each year.
-The Institute also provides scholarships for students at UB and local schools to study in China and organizes study tours for local school administrators to interact with their colleagues in China, learn more about Chinese education, and establish partnerships between U.S. and Chinese schools.
+The Institute also provides scholarships for students at UB and local colleges and universities to study in China, and organizes study tours for education administrators to interact with their colleagues in China, learn more about Chinese education, and explore partnerships.
 Academic and artistic merit are the primary factors guiding the Confucius Institute’s decision to fund a particular project.
-The UB Confucius Institute sets no other pre-conditions based on content or views expressed about China, and has absolutely no influence over curricular decisions of departments, schools or colleges within UB.
+The UB Confucius Institute sets no other pre-conditions based on content or views expressed about China, and has absolutely no influence over curricular or hiring decisions of departments, schools or colleges within UB.
 As an organization focused on Chinese language and culture, the Confucius Institute has no involvement in scientific research or laboratory work of any kind.

-The UB Confucius Institute is one of more than 100 Confucius Institutes hosted at universities across the United States, including at member universities of the Association of American Universities (AAU) such as Columbia, the University of California-Los Angeles, University of Kansas and the University of Michigan, and on SUNY campuses at Stony Brook, Albany, Binghamton, and SUNY College of Optometry.
+The UB Confucius Institute is one of more than 80 Confucius Institutes supporting Chinese language and culture programs at universities across the United States, including at member universities of the Association of American Universities (AAU) such as Columbia, Emory, the University of California-Los Angeles, Stanford, and Michigan State University, and on SUNY campuses at Stony Brook, Albany, Binghamton, SUNY College of Optometry, and Nassau Community College.